Llisha-Bleu/Election-Analysis/README.md

 4. Calculate the total number of votes each candidate won
 5. Determine the winner of the election based on popular vote

+Working with the `election_results.csv` dataset, `for` loops and conditional statements with membership and logical operators will be used to find the requested results.
+The results will be printed to the command line and saved to file `election_results.txt`.

 ## Purpose
 The purpose of this analysis is to provide additional data to complete the audit of the local congressional election.